friends-of-presta/security-advisories/_posts/2023-10-11-sitologapplicationconnect.md

 ## Other recommendations

-* It's recommended to delete the module
+* It's recommended to delete this module and download the new module freely available on www.sitolog.com
 * Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”) - be warned that this functionality **WILL NOT** protect your SHOP against injection SQL which uses the UNION clause to steal data.
 * Change the default database prefix ps_ by a new longer arbitrary prefix.
 Nevertheless, be warned that this is useless against blackhats with DBA senior skill because of a design vulnerability in DBMS
 * Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.